-7.2 Lawful bases for processing personal data
+7.2 Lawful basis for processing personal data

-The UK GDPR provides several lawful bases for processing personal data.
-The lawful bases determine the legal grounds on which Morley College London can collect and process personal data.
-The lawful bases for processing are as follows:
+The UK GDPR provides several lawful basis for processing personal data.
+The lawful basis determine the legal grounds on which Morley College London can collect and process personal data.
+The lawful basis for processing are as follows: